Jessime/Excision/src/static/story/level1.md

 ### Task

-Write a function `headers`, which takes the contents of a FASTA file as a string and returns a list of all of the sequence headers in the file, without the initial '>' included.
+Write a function `headers`, which takes the contents of a FASTA file as a string and returns a list of all of the sequence headers in the file (without the initial '>' included).

-As a side note, it's fine if you want to write `headers` in the same file as `evens_mean`.
+As a side note, it's fine if you want to write `headers` in the same file as `make_lookup`.
 Or you can have it in its own file.
 Whatever makes you feel more organized.

 #### Hint

-There are many ways to measure how similar or different two strings are.
-The way described in the problem is known as [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).
-You need to find the hamming distances between the samples and the reference.
+There are many methods to measure how similar or different two strings are.
+The method described in the problem is known as [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).
+You need to find the Hamming distances between the samples and the reference.

 ---

 ### Task

-Create a new .py file that contains a single function.
-Call that function `evens_mean`. `evens_mean` should accept a single parameter.
-You can call the parameter anything you want, but `num_list` is a decent choice, since the parameter will be a list of numbers (floats, ints, or both). `evens_mean` should iterate over `num_list` and calculate the mean of all the even elements. `evens_mean` should then return the calculated mean value.
+Create a new function called `evens_mean`. `evens_mean` should accept a single parameter, `num_list`, which will be a list of numbers (floats, ints, or both). `evens_mean` should iterate over `num_list` and calculate the mean of all the even elements. `evens_mean` should then return the calculated mean value.

 #### Hint

-There are a couple 'best practices' in python that will make your code easier to write and reason about:
+Here are a couple of 'best practices' in Python that will make your code easier to write and reason about:

-1. List comprehensions are a cleaner way to write for loops.
+1. List comprehensions can be a cleaner way to write for loops.
 [This tutorial](http://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/) uses colors to explain the relationship between the two structures.
 2. Use the `with` statement to open and read files.
-[This example](https://docs.quantifiedcode.com/python-anti-patterns/maintainability/not_using_with_to_open_files.html) shows what you're *not* supposed to do, and then how to correct it.
+[This example](https://docs.quantifiedcode.com/python-anti-patterns/maintainability/not_using_with_to_open_files.html) shows what you're *not* supposed to do, then how to correct it.